-Instructor Led Online 8-16 week classes……….$130 Cancellation Charge
+Instructor-Led Online 8-16 week classes……….$130 Cancellation Charge

-Instructor Led Online short classes……………….$ 75 Cancellation Charge
+Instructor-Led Online short classes……………….$ 75 Cancellation Charge

-ABA Self-paced, Ascensus, MindEdge, OnCourse classes……………………..No refunds
+Self-paced, Ascensus, MindEdge, OnCourse classes……………………..No refunds

 Winter weather can be volatile and unpredictable.
 Because of this CFTEA will expect payment for any enrollment cancellation due to anticipated bad weather after the deadline requirements in the Withdrawal Policy.
-At the discretion of CFTEA, with the exception of classes held at a high school, college or university, should bad weather become a deterrent for any student(s) to attend a class on the day/evening of the program, there will be no charge for the enrollment.
+At the discretion of CFTEA, except for classes held at a high school, college, or university, should bad weather becomes a deterrent for any student(s) to attend a class on the day/evening of the program, there will be no charge for the enrollment.
 The decision to cancel any evening class will be made by 2:00 PM.
-Daytime classes will be cancelled by 3:00 PM the day before the class The CFTEA office will contact a student enrolled in a cancelled class.
+Daytime classes will be canceled by 3:00 PM the day before the class The CFTEA office will contact a student enrolled in a canceled class.

 A smoke-free environment is maintained at all CFTEA classes, seminars and workshops, and social events.
 In most cases, smoking areas are available at class and seminar locations.
 Your instructors will be aware of the smoking areas.

 Student attendance and class participation are in many classes critical to the learning objectives of the class.
 CFTEA has established the following policy regarding student absences.

 CFTEA appreciates being a preferred educational partner and provides work setting up OnDemand or In-House live programs for the benefit of organizations.
 At times changes or situations may occur that impact a course running.
 It is important to communicate with the CFTEA office if there is any change that impacts an agreed-upon course to run.
 If a course cannot be rescheduled, the following cancellation policy is applicable.